junxit/us-congress-bills-110/bill.md

 >     - **(A)** *In general* This subsection shall not apply to any coral reef that is subject to the jurisdiction of a State unless the Governor of that State notifies the Secretary that the State consents to that application.
 >     - **(B)** *Revocation of consent* The governor of a State may revoke consent under subparagraph (A) by notifying the Secretary of such revocation.
 >   - **(4)** *Consistency with international law and treaties* Any action taken under the authority of this subsection must be consistent with otherwise applicable international law and treaties.
->   - **(5)** *Actions authorized with respect to vessels* Actions authorized under this subsection include vessel removal, and emergency re-stabilization of a vessel and any coral reef that is impacted by a vessel.
+>   - **(5)** *Actions authorized with respect to vessels* Actions authorized under this subsection include vessel removal, and emergency re-stabilization of a vessel and any coral reef that is impacted by a vessel
 >   - **(6)** *Regulations* The Secretary may issue regulations necessary to implement this subsection.

 ## § 4.
 National program